dreamengine/DETAAEFilters/README.md

 ## What It Does

 `DETAAEFilters` simplifies getting basic audio filters up and running when using *The Amazing Audio Engine*.
 Instead of always using raw C and *CoreAudio* patterns, `DETAAEFilters` provides object wrappers for each of the audio filters provided by Apple.
-E.g. to apply a low-pass filter to a signal, you can simply instantiate `DELowPassFilter` and set its frequency and resonance values using properties.
+E.g. to apply a low-pass filter to a signal, you can simply instantiate `DELowPassFilter` and set its frequency and resonance values properties.

 ## How It Works